swestastic/PiConsult/README.md

 ## Software Installation

 1. Set up your Pi with Raspbian or a similar OS (enabling SSH may be helpful for testing or debugging!)
-2. Grab the latest release from [Releases](github.com/swestastic/PiConsult/releases)
+2. Clone the repo onto the Pi
 3. Install the required Python packages on the Pi: `pip install -r requirements.txt`
-4. Set ConsultStart.sh to run at boot (I used systemd method)
+4. Set ConsultStart.sh to run at boot [Reference Link](https://zt4ff.medium.com/running-scripts-on-boot-in-linux-using-systemd-e10d3606f28f)
-5. It is recommended to look into optimizing boot times on the Pi for a better user experience.
-Do your own research on this.
+5. Make sure SPI/I2C is enabled in raspi-config [Reference Link](https://www.waveshare.com/wiki/1.9inch_LCD_Module)

-## Assembly and Installation
+## Physical Assembly

 First connect all of your wires according to the following pinout: